ivalaginja/babycat/_pages/about.md

 ([Space Astronomy Summer Program](https://www.stsci.edu/opportunities/space-astronomy-summer-program)) intern Lucas Batista, who worked with the RMOL team and STScI's Office of Public Outreach (OPO) during the summer of 2019.

+{: .notice--info}
-Why "BabyCAT"?
-The workhorse project of the RMOL team is the HiCAT testbed - the "High-contrast imager for Complex Aperture Telescopes" testbed.
+**The name:** Why "BabyCAT"?
+The workhorse project of the RMOL team is the HiCAT testbed - the "High-contrast imager for Complex
+Aperture Telescopes" testbed.
 Since the demo coronagraph was supposed to illustrate a mini version of HiCAT, the name "BabyCAT" seemed immediately evident.